investpedia/Pilot/major methods/README.md

 ##
 ### Import informations
-from this folder, just including "include.inc.mqh" to main program.
+from this folder, just including "include.inc.mqh" to main program, except the object`s.

 ##
 ### Updates
-this folder for mql4, updating after all youtube (mql4) learnings.
+this folder for mql4, updating after youtube (mql4) learnings, if newest.